Wind power in Washington

 At the end of 2015, the installed capacity of wind power in Washington was 3,075 megawatts (MW) with wind power accounting for 7,101 GWh.
 In 2016, it reached a generation of 8,041 GWh, comprising 7.1% of the electricity generated in the state.
-In 2019, it had a capacity of 3,085 MW, responsible for 7.33% of generation.
+In 2023, it had a capacity of 3,407 MW (with another 600MW under construction), responsible for 7.75% of generation.

 State legislative support

 Initiative 937 requires electric utilities with 25,000 or more customers to have 15 percent of their power supply generated from new renewable resources – excluding existing hydropower – by 2020.
 Washington has sales tax exemptions for wind energy.
 Washington provides utility grants, loans and rebates for wind power.

 Notable projects

 Potential capacity

 The National Renewable Energy Laboratory estimates that Washington has potential to install over 18,000 megawatts of onshore wind power.
 Washington ranks 24th in its potential for onshore wind generation, and also has the potential to install 120,964 MW of offshore wind generation which could generate 488,025 GWh/year.